 Paul Ryan got the warmest, wildest welcome this morning that I’ve seen at the conference so far.
 He spoke in the ballroom this morning right after Kelly Ayotte, who was abruptly eclipsed the moment Ryan was introduced.
 No one else here can talk about prosaic matters like the budget with so much energy and verve.
-Nothing he said will come as surprise to anyone who has seen him campaign or heard him argue for his budget plan.
 He stayed on the budget message and didn’t drift into other issues.
 It was a forward-looking speech, devoid of nostalgia and bitterness, either of which might be tempting for lesser folk after November’s results.
-“A balanced budget is an opportunity to reform government. …We belong to one country as well as thousands of communities.
-The role of the federal government is not to replace those communities but to support them.”
 No snark, no snarl, no yelling.
 The crowd loved him before, during, and after he spoke.

 Neither Buerkle nor anyone else I’ve heard so far has blamed social issues per se for the defeat, but many – Buerkle and commentator Dick Morris most of all – warned that messaging has to change and the GOP has to “reach out, not write off,” in Morris’s words.